 3. Cut and prep tofu, leeks, and green onions / onions.

 4. When oil is hot, add ground meat, then bean sauce.
 Stir-fry over medium high heat with a spatula, until pork is evenly coated with bean sauce.
 Add leeks/onions and stir fry for another minute.

 5. Spread tofu evenly on top of ground pork Add chili oil, and sugar.
-Pour in stock and cook until it simmers.
+Pour in stock and bring to a simmer.
 Simmer, covered, over low heat for 10 minutes, until tofu becomes tender and the sauce has reduced by half.
 Taste the tofu with some broth (be careful, it will be very hot!).
 Adjust seasoning by adding salt.
 If the dish is too spicy, add another teaspoon of sugar.
 Gently mix well with spatula.

 6. Mix cornstarch water again until fully dissolved and swirl it into the skillet.
 Gently stir a few times with a spatula, until sauce thickens.
 Turn off heat and transfer everything to a bowl.